Amirgray59/Python-Self-Developing-Grey-Model/README.md

 # Optimized Self-Developing Grey Model (OSDGM) in Python

-This project implements the **Optimized Self-Developing Grey Model (OSDGM)** along with GM(1,1) and DGM models in Python for time series prediction.
-The code estimates model parameters, optimizes them using `scipy.optimize.minimize`, and visualizes predictions against true values.
+This project is for **Self-Developing Grey Model (OSDGM)** with GM(1,1) and DGM models in Python for time series prediction.
+The code estimates model parameters, optimizes them and visualizes them.

 ## Features